Chapter Ninety Seven - Jeb

 “Yes, we do, Jeb,” Rick said.

 “Well, Jeb, your Dad is wrong.
 I’m sure there are many gays who don’t believe in God just like there are many straight people who don’t believe in God.
-However, most of the men I know who are gay were raised in good homes and were taught that there is a God or a higher power that we answer to for our actions,” Rick said.
+However, most of the men I know who are gay were raised in good homes and were taught there is a God or a higher power we answer to for our actions,” Rick said.

 “Fear of what?”
 Jeb asked.